sesvxace/debugger/README.md

     SES::Debugger.stop

-  Break points are stored as a hash in the `SES::Debugger` module (named `@breakpoints`).
-The instance variable storing the hash is also a reader method for the module, allowing you to dynamically add, remove, or modify the breakpoints during game execution.
-Break points are defined within the hash with the file name of the script as the key and an array of line numbers to serve as break points as the value.
+  Break points are set using the debugger by specifying the desired class or module and method which should act as a trigger using a string written in the Ruby standard notation for class and instance methods.
+For example, adding a break point for the `update` instance method of `Scene_Base` is specified with `'Scene_Base#update'`, while the `return` class method of `SceneManager` is specified with `'SceneManager.return'`.

+  **NOTE:** It is perfectly valid to include break points for objects defined in scripts that have been included below the debugger.

   For example, let's assume that we want to break every time `Scene_Base` is told to update.
 In order to set up that break point, we could do one of two